-- Method 1 Delineate the Residential 1A Zone on the District Planning Maps. - Method 2 Identify the anticipated amenity values for the Residential 1A Zone including environmental standards to protect and enhance them, and implement through enforcement under the RMA, education, and advocacy. - Method 3 Promoting references to publications for good examples of medium density housing.
+RES1AZ-M1 Delineate the Residential 1A Zone on the District Planning Maps.

+- Identify the anticipated amenity values for the Residential 1A Zone including environmental standards to protect and enhance them, and implement through RES1AZ-M2 enforcement under the Resource Management Act 1991, education, and advocacy. - RES1AZ-M3 Promote references to publications for good examples of medium density housing.

-2.38 RESIDENTIAL 2 (BLUFF AND ŌMAUI) ZONE
+RES2Z RESIDENTIAL 2 (BLUFF AND ŌMAUI) ZONE

 The Residential 2 Zone makes provision for development and redevelopment in the residential area of Bluff.
-Much of the housing in Bluff is older and in need or renovation or renewal.
+Much of the housing in Bluff is older and in need of renovation or renewal.
 However, Bluff also offers a high level of suburban residential amenity including the opportunity for coastal views from many lots.